River claimed the title by defeating Boca 5-3 on aggregate after extra time in the second leg of the final in December 2018.

 That match was played at the Santiago Bernabeu in Madrid after Boca's team bus was attacked en route to El Monumental for the initially scheduled return encounter.

-After being shut down by South American confederation CONMEBOL, Boca appealed to CAS in an attempt to have River disqualified from the 2018 Libertadores over the behavior of their supporters.
+After being shut down by South American confederation CONMEBOL, Boca appealed to CAS in an attempt to have River disqualified from the 2018 Libertadores over the behaviour of their supporters.

 However, CAS declared that punishment would have been too harsh and instead ordered Marcelo Gallardo's team to play their next two Libertadores home games behind closed doors.